aptos-labs/aptos-core/aptos-move/framework/supra-framework/doc/chain_status.md

 ## Function `is_operating`

-Helper function to determine if Aptos is operating.
+Helper function to determine if Supra is operating.
 This is the same as <code>!<a href="chain_status.md#0x1_chain_status_is_genesis">is_genesis</a>()</code> and is provided for convenience.
 Testing <code><a href="chain_status.md#0x1_chain_status_is_operating">is_operating</a>()</code> is more frequent than <code><a href="chain_status.md#0x1_chain_status_is_genesis">is_genesis</a>()</code>.